Nkovaturient/Nkovaturient/README.md

  </br>

-- Pretty much true, you are either struggling to survive or excruciatingly terrified! ⚡
 - 🌠 **Fast-paced Learner**, in synergy with exploring cutting-edge technologies and tools.
-- ⚡ Fun Fact: People term it as the **Poetry of Programming** --- its still an avid **Puzzle** for me! 🧩💡

 <!-- 📌🔗 [My Portfolio](https://nehakumari711.netlify.app/) ❄⚡ -->
 ---